-While not actually considered a National Park, this National Preserve is the third largest in the United States.
-Most people never get to experience how amazing it is, mostly because it so spread out and few get to see all it has to offer.
+While not actually considered a national park, Mojave National Preserve is the third largest site ran by the National Park Service in the United States.
+Most people never get to experience how amazing it is, mainly because it’s so spread out and few get to see all it has to offer.
 From camping and hiking to history, this place is worthy of at least a weekend full of exploration.
 Since I have been many times I compiled a list of my favorite spots.

 Know Before You Go

 If you have never been to the Mojave National Preserve before you are in for a treat, but there are some things you need to know.

 - There is no gas in the park, plan accordingly for what you want to do in the park and then getting back to the gas station.

 - There is also no food in the park, Kelso Depot used to have a restaurant but doesn’t anymore so bring what you need

 - Many of the roads are washboard and dirt.
 While I haven’t been on too many that a small car couldn’t drive on, just make sure to research where you are going to know if your car can support it